Manasverma1111/BrainScape-Ed_Tech_Platform/README.md

-# Study Notion
+# BraiScape

-Study Notion is an ED Tech (Education Technology) web application developed using the MERN stack.
+BrainScape is an ED Tech (Education Technology) web application developed using the MERN stack.

 ## Note